hzanzig/BA_HZ/README.txt

 icd_diagnosis_full_charite.xlsx
 ops_codes_full_charite.xlsx

-The follwing five data files are the result files of the ICD and OPS mapping process.
-As the OPS mapping process had to be redone two times, there are different versions of results. the ops_full_result.csv file is the final OPS result file.
+The following seven data files are the result files of the ICD and OPS mapping process.
+As the OPS mapping process had to be redone two times, there are different versions of results.
+The ops_full_result.csv file is the final OPS result file.

 icd_full_results.csv
+icd_upsampling.csv
 OPSCharite_result.xlsx
 OPSCharite_result2.xlsx
 OPSCharite_result3.xlsx
 ops_full_result.csv
+OPS_upsampling.csv

-In addition to the result files, there are 12 codefiles.
+In addition to the result files, there are 14 code files.

 .gitignore
 database.ini